noureddein/reading-notes/README.md

 # Welcome to my **Reading Notes**

 - Here you can find what I learnt during my learning journey of software development.
-- Each link below will take to the table of content of each level.
+- Each link below will take you to the table of content of each level.
 - Each table contain all topics I covered during my learning journey.

 ### _Code 102_ - Intro to Software Development